Refer to the following list for specific disposal information:

 Discard in original or closed container.
 Bag up associated contaminated disposable labware.
-Triple rinse empty containers and collect all rinsate as chemical waste or present to Research Safety for cleaning.
+Triple rinse empty containers and collect all rinsate as chemical waste.

-Liquid wastes10 containing more than 6mg/L are regulated.
+Liquid wastes10 with concentrations of more than 6mg/L are regulated.

-Liquid wastes11 containing more than 5mg/L are regulated.
+Liquid wastes11 with concentrations of more than 5mg/L are regulated.

 Chemically contaminated glass ware, pipette tips, needles, blades and sharps are collected in a puncture proof container.